BattleTalent/community-docs/website/docs/getting-started/4-tutorial-before-releasing.md

 Create an icon under `Assets -> Build -> YourWeaponName -> ICon -> YourWeaponName.png`
 Make sure an icon is added, else the store will crash.

+## Added addressables

+Go to `Resources/AaddressablesConfig` and click `Create and Refresh Addresable Name`.

 ## Cleared the project of files you are not using.

 Two ways to clear the project of examples

-* Delete all weapons under `build` folder that you are not gonna use.
+* Delete all weapons under `Build` folder that you are not gonna use.
-* Delete all models and other files under `resources` folder that you are not gonna use.
+* Delete all models and other files under `Resources` folder that you are not gonna use.

 ## No errors